anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 DeleteResult { rows_affected: 1 }
 ```

-You can now try running the `read_posts` script again to see what posts remain
-in the database.
+We can execute script `read_post` again to see what posts remain in the database.

 ```txt
 $ cargo run --bin read_posts